graveja0/health-care-markets/README.md

     10,000).
 Again, this is because there is only one hospital located in in Area A.

-3. In Scenario 2, Area B (whose residents’ care patterns were unaffected by the new hospital) actually gets a slightly higher HHI value.
+3. In Scenario 2, Area B (whose residents’ admissions patterns were unaffected by the new hospital) actually gets a slightly higher HHI value.